 When evaluating your target markets, also carefully evaluate how you can service each of these segments so that your outreach converts.

-Card suggested in her talk “Digital PR on a budget: how to get some awesome press links for SMEs” that one of the essential ways to secure a link with journalists is by writing the news for them and delivering that well-written press release in the correct way.
+One of the essential ways to secure a link with journalists is by writing the news for them and delivering it to them in the correct way.
+To do this, you’ll need to use what’s known as the inverted pyramid (pictured below).

-- How will you get your client where they want to be? g. on page one for X keyword.
+- How will you get your client where they want to be?
+Eg. on page one for X keyword.

-- How will you deliver those results from your objectives? g. looking at keyword rankings, traffic, and revenue.
+- How will you deliver those results from your objectives?
+Eg. looking at keyword rankings, traffic, and revenue.

-- What is your overall intention? g. to increase the client’s organic traffic.
+- What is your overall intention?
+Eg. to increase the client’s organic traffic.

-- How does your action plan look against the client’s competitors? g. competitors have coverage in X publications, so we need to target those.
+- How does your action plan look against the client’s competitors?
+Eg. competitors have coverage in X publications, so we need to target those.

-Park explains that in every marketing plan, this section would normally follow the 7 Ps of marketing: price, product, place, promotion, people, processes, and physical evidence.
+In every marketing plan, this section normally follows the 7 Ps of marketing: price, product, place, promotion, people, processes, and physical evidence.

 Credit: Smart Insights